-In this paper, we investigate the effects of rotating SDBH spacetime from LQG on the QPOs of the X-ray binaries. we select five cases with well-measured observational data to explore and constrain the effects of LQG in rotating SDBH: GRO J1655-40 \cite {Motta:2013wga}, XTE J1550-564 \cite{Remillard:2002cy, Orosz:2011ki}, XTE J1859+226 \cite{Motta:2022rku}, GRS 1915+105 \cite{Remillard:2006fc} and H1743-322 \cite{Ingram:2014ara}.
-The effects of LQG may not only affect the X-ray signals emitted from the accretion disk around the black hole, but also affect the orbital motion of the accreting material, especially the precession frequencies of the gas particle on the disk in the strong gravitational field spacetime of the black hole.
-Within the relativity precession model, we find that the effects of LQG on the QPO frequencies have a feeble contribution.
-With the observational results of these stellar-mass black holes binaries, we use Monte Carlo simulation to explore the possible effects of LQG on the X-ray QPOs, and give an upper limit value of the polymeric function $P$ that characterizes this effect at 95\% confidence level.
+To address this issue, we investigate the effects of rotating SDBH spacetime from LQG on the QPOs of the X-ray binaries.
+We select five cases with well-measured observational data to explore and constrain the effects of LQG in rotating SDBH: GRO J1655-40 \cite {Motta:2013wga}, XTE J1550-564 \cite{Remillard:2002cy, Orosz:2011ki}, XTE J1859+226 \cite{Motta:2022rku}, GRS 1915+105 \cite{Remillard:2006fc} and H1743-322 \cite{Ingram:2014ara}.
+The effects of LQG may not only affect the X-ray signals emitted from the accretion disk around the black hole but also affect the orbital motion of the accreting material, especially the precession frequencies of the gas particle on the disk in the strong gravitational field spacetime of the black hole.
+With the observational results of these stellar-mass black holes binaries, we use Monte Carlo simulation to explore the possible effects of LQG on the X-ray QPOs within the relativity precession model, find that the effects of LQG on the QPOs frequencies have a feeble contribution and give an upper limit value of the polymeric function $P$ that characterizes this effect at 95\% confidence level.

-The plan of our paper is as follows.
+Our paper is organized as follows.
 In Sec.
-II, we present a very brief introduction of the rotating SDBH.
+II, we present a very brief introduction to the rotating SDBH.
 With this spacetime metric, in Sec.
 III, we present the derivation for the QPOs frequencies from the geodetic motion of a massive test particle in the rotating SDBH.
 In Sec.
-IV, we summarize the observation results from X-ray QPOs, describe the analysis of Monte Carlo Markov Chain (MCMC), and present our MCMC simulation best-fit results on constraining the parameters of the SDBH.
+IV, we summarize the observation results from X-ray QPOs, describe the analysis of the MCMC method, and present our MCMC simulation best-fit results on constraining the parameters of the SDBH.
 We discuss the main results of our analysis.
-A summary and outlook of our works of this paper is presented in Sec.
+A summary and outlook of our works in this paper are presented in Sec.
 V.